brevzin/cpp_proposals/3496_immediate_escalating/immediate-escalating.md

 + constexpr int overly_complicated() {
 +   return make_unique(121).deref(); // OK, make_unique(121) is consteval-only but it is not
 +                                    //     immediate-escalating because make_unique(121).deref()
-+                                    //     is a constant expression.
++                                    //     is a constant expression and thus an immediate invocation.
 +
 + }
 +